Todomir/graphql-type-graphql-api/README.md

 ## Updating a task

-You can update the task document using the `updateTasks` mutation, you'll need to pass the task id and a `tasks` object with todo, doing, and done arrays containing the items for the mutation to work.
+You can update the task document using the `updateTasks` mutation, you'll need to pass a `tasks` object with todo, doing, and done arrays containing the items for the mutation to work.

 ```graphql
 mutation {